How to Eat Pizza Like an Italian

 A Local’s Take On the Best Pizza in Naples

-In addition to solving this dilemma, I would also be able to utilize Dario to take Bethany and me to the best, local pizza joint in Naples.
-When we first met Dario and Katrina in Rome I had told them about my quest to go to eat the best pizza in Naples AND to learn how to eat it properly.
+In addition to solving this dilemma, I would also be able to utilize Dario to take Bethany and me to the best, local Neapolitan pizza joint in Naples.
+When we first met Dario and Katrina in Rome I had told them about my quest to go to eat the best pizza in Naples AND to learn how pizza is eaten properly.
 They immediately accepted the challenge and told us to make sure we didn’t order pizza in Rome as it would be a waste of time.
 They were insistent that the only pizza worth having was a Napoli pizza.

-Dario knew right away where he wanted to take us in Naples for a slice – Pizzeria Antonio e Gigi Sorbillo. – a local pizzeria which happened to be very close to the place where all of the tourists went and waited in line for hours.
-There are multiple restaurants called Sorbillo along Via dei Tribunali; this is NOT the one with lines of camera toting tourists, but a instead a small gathering of locals waiting for a seat.
-(Update 2017: note is has become more popular in recent years and apparently there are frequently lines now!)
+Dario knew right away where he wanted to take us in Naples for a slice – Pizzeria Antonio e Gigi Sorbillo. – a local pizzeria that happened to be very close to the place where all of the tourists went and waited in line for hours.
+There are multiple restaurants called Sorbillo along Via dei Tribunali; this is NOT the one with lines of camera-toting tourists, but instead, a small gathering of locals waiting for a seat.
+(Update 2017: it has become more popular in recent years and apparently there are frequent lines now!)
 It looks like this:

-However, Antiono e Gigi Sorbillo’s lack of line didn’t mean that it wasn’t good; the place was a constant buzz of activity with the wood oven in the front manned by a few big Italian men full of smiles and the back was packed full of people speaking Italian.
+However, Antonio e Gigi Sorbillo’s lack of line didn’t mean that it wasn’t good; the place was a constant buzz of activity with the wood pizza ovens in the front manned by a few big Italian men full of smiles and the back was packed full of people speaking Italian.

 Going to Naples to Eat Pizza?
 Here’s More Things You Need to Know!